American Woman And Her Driver Freed From Kidnappers, Ugandan Police Say

 Ugandan police announced on Sunday that they have rescued an American woman and her driver after the two were kidnapped last week while on safari.

 The Uganda Police Force said on Twitter that it had worked with security agencies to rescue the 35-year-old California woman and her Ugandan tour guide.
-Both were in "good health," according to police.
+Both are in "good health," according to police.

 The Ugandan government and U.S. media outlets have identified the woman as Kimberly Sue Endicott.
 The Ugandan government identified the driver as Jean Paul Mirenge.

-Four men allegedly abducted the pair from their vehicle at gunpoint last Tuesday during an evening game drive at Queen Elizabeth National Park in southwestern Uganda and demanded $500,000 ransom, police said.
-Four other tourists were left "abandoned and unharmed," according to the Uganda Media Centre.
+Four men allegedly abducted the pair from their vehicle at gunpoint last Tuesday during an evening game drive at Queen Elizabeth National Park in southwestern Uganda and demanded $500,000 in ransom, police said.
+Four other tourists were left "abandoned and unharmed," according to the Uganda Media Centre, the government's communications center.

 Police did not offer further details about how the two were freed, and it's not clear if a ransom was paid.
 Citing the safari company with which they were traveling, The New York Times reported on Sunday that a ransom had in fact been paid.